malikhan-dev/zenql/Doc_History/v2.0.0.md

 ### FromSqlRows

-creates a stream or better a cursor from the rows of a sql database (postgresql, mysql supported). first we need to prepare for connecting to the database. in the example below we created a new db-context and started the connection. the context uses the pooling mechanism of the golang database package. so its compatible with concurrency and works with the standards of golang.
+creates a stream or better a cursor from the rows of a sql database (postgresql, mysql supported). first we need to prepare for connecting to the database. in the example below we created a new db-context and started the connection. the context uses the pooling mechanism of the golang database package. so its compatible with concurrency and works with the standards of golang. if you dont want to use the database module, you have to implement the RDBMSFacade interface (in contracts package) to establish a connection to your database and provide it to this function.

 import path